Harpocrates: Horus

 Another solar cult, not directly connected with Harpocrates, was that of Sol Invictus "the Unconquered Sun".

-20th century reference

-From the 1920s through the 1950s, Harpo Marx performed pantomime and wore either a curly red or curly blonde wig in character.
-His brother Groucho jokingly said he named himself in honour of Harpocrates, as a god of both silence and childhood, or childish joy.
-In truth he was named Harpo because he played the harp.

 Modern occultist uses

 Modern occultists display his image, loosely connected now with Hermetic gnosticism.
 Typically, "Harpocrates is the Babe in the Egg of Blue that sits upon the lotus flower in the Nile".
-He may be termed the 'god of silence' and said to represent the higher self and be the 'holy guardian angel' and more in similar vein, adapted from Aleister Crowley's often-reprinted Magick.
+He may be termed the 'god of silence' and said to represent the higher self and be the Holy Guardian Angel and more in similar vein, adapted from Aleister Crowley's often-reprinted Magick (Book 4).

 Many Discordians consider Harpo Marx to have been a contemporary avatar of Harpocrates.
 Because of this, Discordians often invoke Harpocrates as a trickster god or god of humor in addition to his classical attribution of god of silence.

 Cultural uses

 Roses, a symbol strongly associated with Harpocrates, can sometimes be seen painted or else plastered upon borders around the ceilings of rooms intended for the receiving of guests (dining rooms, parlours, etc.), as a sign that topics discussed within the room are not to be discussed or else repeated outside of the room and other outside parties.
 Similarly, roses may be placed over confessionals to symbolize confidentiality.